London sees the worst snowfall in 18 years and the city comes to a complete stop.

 In the end, despite the weather and moan the best thing was the day off so many people had, even the next day when the sun shined and melted the snow on the roads over 6000 schools remained closed.

 It does not surprise me at all.
-Its just another example of how things just never work as they should in London.
+It is just another example of how things just never work as they should in London.